yuron-maker/yuron-maker/README.md

 **`Fklstack developer (React, Node.js) Seeking Opportunities`**

 ---
+I’m a passionate full-stack developer with a love for mountain trips, rock climbing, and extreme sports.
+Through my involvement with the scouting organization Plast, I not only develop young people but also continuously develop myself.
+I thrive on coding, especially when the project idea is compelling and motivates me to bring it to life.

 - 🌱 Student constantly learning new things.
 - 🧗‍♂️ Passionate about rock climbing and active tourism.